-As with so many institutional and organizational developments, financial systems emerge and develop via a mixture of spontaneous order and central direction or official policies.
-Many writers have raised the question of what the structural factors that make for a reputable world-class financial centre are, apart from simply being a developed financial system.
-One publication (Securities Industry Association 2007) lists the factors as follows:
+As with so many institutional and organizational developments, financial systems emerge and develop through a mixture of spontaneous order and central direction or official policies.
+Many writers have raised the question of what the structural factors are that make for a reputable world-class financial centre, apart from simply being a developed financial system.
+The Securities Industry Association (2007) lists the factors as follows:

-- open and fair financial markets; - free flow of capital and a convertible currency; - skilled workforce/flexible labour laws; - prevalent use of a globally familiar language; - fair, transparent, efficient legal and regulatory regime; - sound and fair tax regime; - implementation of international standards and best practices; - low cost of doing business; - high-quality, reliable and appropriate physical infrastructure; - stable political and economic environment.
+- · open and fair financial markets; - free flow of capital and a convertible currency; - skilled workforce/flexible labour laws; - prevalent use of a globally familiar language; - a fair, transparent and efficient legal and regulatory regime; - a sound and fair tax regime; - implementation of international standards and best practices; - low cost of doing business; - high-quality, reliable and appropriate physical infrastructure; - a stable political and economic environment.

-This implies that countries that want to foster the emergence of highly developed world class financial systems must find ways to create environments which have these characteristics.
+This implies that countries wanting to foster the emergence of highly developed world-class financial systems must find ways to create environments which have these characteristics.

-In this paper, we outline a strategy for financial sector reform and development, starting from a very rudimentary financial system as that currently existing in Sierra Leone, which builds on the stock of international knowledge and experience.
-We focus, especially, on getting the fundamentals right, the need for a well formulated and appropriate regulatory strategy, and key policy areas in the first steps in the financial market development process.
+In this paper, starting from the very rudimentary financial system currently existing in Sierra Leone, we outline a strategy for financial-sector reform and development that builds on the stock of international knowledge and experience.
+We focus especially on getting the fundamentals right, the need for a well-formulated and appropriate regulatory strategy, and key policy areas in the first steps in the financial-market development process.

-3.2 Social Efficiency
+2. Social Efficiency

-An overarching goal of financial sector reform and development is to create an environment that would permit the emergence and sustainability of a socially efficient financial sector, in both a static and dynamic sense.
-Static efficiency means that, given the institutional framework, the tastes and preferences of the individuals in the society, as well as the distribution of wealth, the resources employed in the financial sector cannot be reallocated in such a way as to improve someone's welfare without making someone else worse off; in other words, there is intra-sectoral efficiency in resource allocation.
+An overarching goal of financial-sector reform and development is to create an environment that would permit the emergence and sustainability of a socially efficient financial sector, in both a static and a dynamic sense.
+Static efficiency means that the resources employed in the financial sector cannot be reallocated in such a way as to improve someone's welfare without making someone else worse off given the institutional framework, the preferences of the individuals in the society and the distribution of wealth.
+In other words, there exists intra-sectoral efficiency in terms of resource allocation.
 Static efficiency also implies intersectoral efficiency.
-That is, given the same underlying structural factors (institutions, tastes and preferences, and wealth distribution) the resources employed in the financial sector should not be more productive elsewhere in the economy nor should there be resources that are employed in other sectors that are more productive in the financial sector.
+That is, given the same underlying structural factors (institutions, tastes and preferences, and wealth distribution), the resources employed in the financial sector should not be more productive elsewhere in the economy, nor should there be resources that are employed in other sectors that would be more productive in the financial sector.

-Dynamic efficiency means first of all that institutional changes affecting the financial system are made when the changes yield greater benefits than they cost (in the sense of opportunity cost).
-Institutional changes involve changes in the rights and obligations which control/regulate economic relations among persons, namely,

-- (i) property rights,

-- (ii) norms, rules and conventions of behaviour,

-- (iii) types of contracts.

-Dynamic efficiency not only implies institutional changes, in a formal sense, being made when they are beneficial to make, but also that the degree of enforcement of institutional arrangements will be increased up to the point where the marginal cost of additional enforcement becomes equal to the marginal benefit.
+Dynamic efficiency means, first of all, that institutional changes affecting the financial system are made when the changes yield greater benefits than they cost (in the sense of opportunity cost).
+Institutional changes involve changes in the rights and obligations which control/regulate economic relations among persons, namely, property rights; norms, rules and conventions of behaviour; and types of contracts.
+Dynamic efficiency not only implies institutional changes (in a formal sense) being made when they are beneficial to make, but also that the degree of enforcement of institutional arrangements will be increased up to the point at which the marginal cost of additional enforcement becomes equal to the marginal benefit.

 Institutional changes are not the only modifications that are required from time to time.
-Starting from some equilibrium, the returns to resources allocated among sectors can change over time because of changes in the environment including changes in relative prices.
-Dynamic efficiency requires that resources be mobile among sectors and thus are able to respond to changes in opportunities.
+Starting from equilibrium, the returns to resources allocated among sectors can change over time because of changes in the environment, including changes in relative prices.
+Dynamic efficiency requires that resources are mobile among sectors and, thus, that they are able to respond to changes in opportunities.
 Indeed, dynamic efficiency requires equality in risk-weighted rates of return to investment in firms and activities within the financial sector and among sectors of the economy.